HackyHour/Wuerzburg/pad_archive/smorgabord.md

 [![hackmd-github-sync-badge](https://hackmd.io/aENsM1lFSvmuc4yeTYkIiw/badge)](https://hackmd.io/aENsM1lFSvmuc4yeTYkIiw)

 ## 2024
+ - Version control with [jujutsu](https://martinvonz.github.io/jj/latest/tutorial/) - go through tutorial.
+Is it worth the effort to learn it?
+ - Add game play, [style](https://nostalgic-css.github.io/NES.css/), OAuth and Leaderboard to Guess Dice Score game using [FastHTML](https://www.fastht.ml/)
+ - [versatiles](https://versatiles.org/) - FLOSS (vector) map tiles, [ccc talk](https://www.youtube.com/watch?v=8A51WkJ5S8I)
+ - [openalexR](https://docs.ropensci.org/openalexR/) - possible questions: is there a co-author path from Flo to Markus?
+What are the Erdős numbers of the participants?
+What fraction of my citations are self-citations?
+ - [ORKG - Open Research Knowledge Graph](https://orkg.org/) - what is it good for?
+ - controlling RGB devices via [OpenRGB](https://openrgb.org/) or [python](https://github.com/jath03/openrgb-python) (e.g. program Whac-A-Mole :hammer:)
  - Get pictures from GameBoy Camera to PC - [how to](https://www.gameboymaniac.com/how-to-tranfer-photos-from-the-game-boy-camera-to-your-computer/)
  - *Alice wants Bob but Bob wants Charlie...* (distributing students into classes as a graph partitioning or via chat gpt (or both?)), maybe create a challenge or two for the DCCW (include exclusions)
  - Add keybindings to [PyBoy](https://github.com/Baekalfen/PyBoy) to toggle between manual and automatic play (Tetris example)